vttred/ose/CONTRIBUTING.md

 ```

 If you want to have two local versions of your repository, there will be an additional build step.
 Run `git config --local include.path ../.gitconfig` in each of your repositories' root directories.
 Then make sure they have different symlinkNames in the `foundryconfig.json` files for each repo.
 Run `npm run link` in each repository.

+Note: you will have to provide your own .gitconfig for Windows